Pyr-000/YetAnotherStableDiffusion/README.md

 # Yet Another StableDiffusion Implementation
 Stable Diffusion script(s) based on huggingface diffusers.
 Comes with extra configurability and some bonus features, a single script for accessing every functionality, and example code for a discord bot demonstrating how it can be imported in other scripts.
 ## Recent changes to requirements
+- [lora_diffusion](https://github.com/cloneofsimo/lora.git) can be installed to load their compatible LoRA embeddings.
 - Updating `diffusers`, `transformers`, `huggingface-hub` and `accelerate` is recommended.
 - `diffusers` should be updated. `accelerate` can now be used to perform automatic CPU offloading.
 - Now requires `scikit-image` package to perform color correction during image cycling